What determines eye colour?

 Is eye colour determined by genetics?

 OCA2 produces the protein responsible for more melanin production.
 However, the HERC2 gene can turn the protein production of the OCA2 gene on and off.
-If there is a genetic variation in the HERC2 gene, the amount of melanin produced can be reduced, which can lead to lighter eyes,
+If there is a genetic variation in the HERC2 gene, the amount of melanin produced can be reduced, which can lead to lighter eyes.

-Brown eyes have more melanin than green or hazel eyes.
-Blue eyes have very little pigment, and no melanin results in very pale blue eyes.
+• Blue eyes have very little pigment and no melanin, resulting in very pale blue eyes.
 When someone has no melanin, this is known as oculocutaneous albinism.

 Can a baby’s eye colour be predicted?